mpw/tree-sitter-smalltalk/README.md

-# Work-in-Progress Tree-Sitter Grammar for Smalltalk
+# Work-in-Progress Tree-Sitter Grammar for Objective-S

-An early draft for a tree-sitter grammar that parses Smalltalk as written in Squeak.
+An early draft for a tree-sitter grammar that parses Objective-S

+Forked from Tom's grammar for Squeak/Smalltalk.